-I. Adjunctive training staff members are considered critical in the delivery of the internship program as presently outlined.
+To support the development of interns and enhance the overall educational experience, the internship program incorporates adjunctive training staff as a valuable component of its training model.
+Adjunctive training staff includes

-Psychology Staff: Licensed psychologists not part of the Core Faculty but readily available to interns for adjunctive supervision and consultation.

-Psychiatry Staff: Attending Psychiatrists on Inpatient Service, Attending Psychiatrists on Emergency Mental Health Service.

-Outside Consultants: Provide didactic material and group consultation in areas supplementing Medical Center staff expertise.
+- Psychology Staff: Licensed psychologists who are not part of the Core Faculty but are readily available to interns for additional supervision and consultation. - Psychiatry Staff: Attending Psychiatrists on the Inpatient Service and Attending Psychiatrists on the Emergency Mental Health Service. - Outside Consultants: Licensed psychologists who offer mentorship or didactic material and group consultation in areas that complement the expertise of the Medical Center staff.